cs-tungthanh/doc-learn-everything/design-system/System Design for million requests.md

 ![](../assets/system-lb-cdn.png)

-tags: Cache, In-Memory Cache, Distribution Cache, Round Robin, consistent hashing, LRU (Least Recent Use) , FIFO(First in First out) LFU(Least Frequently Use), Redis, HA
+keywords: Cache, In-Memory Cache, Distribution Cache, Round Robin, consistent hashing, LRU (Least Recent Use) , FIFO(First in First out) LFU(Least Frequently Use), Redis, HA

 ## Bottlenecks at Database
 > When the number of requests from servers is high, the system may still experience bottlenecks at the database levels.